Workshops for groups of all ages and abilities

-Artbeat provides Gamelan workshops for groups of all ages and abilities.
-The instruments are instantly accessible with a serene and beautiful sound.
-The workshops involve using either a full traditional, bronze, Javanese Gamelan orchestra using the Slendro (5 note) tuning or a smaller, portable set of Balinese Gamelan.
-We also run regular sessions in Nottingham where individuals can come along to take part as well as a performing group.
+This hands on workshop involves using either a full traditional, bronze, Javanese Gamelan orchestra using the Slendro (5 note) tuning or a smaller, portable set of Balinese Gamelan from Indonesia.
+We also provide weekly sessions in Nottingham and Beeston where individuals can come along to take part as well as a performing group.
 Click here to find out dates of our weekly sessions.

 A Gamelan is a large tuned percussion orchestra that originates from Java and Bali, Indonesia made up of large hanging Gongs, giant Xylophones, Drums and other unusually shaped and beautifully ornately decorated instruments.
 It is traditionally played in the courts and palaces of Java and Bali.
-The players remove their shoes and sit on the floor on cushions to play the instruments as a sign of respect, which is an essential part of Indonesian culture.
 Gamelan music is often used to accompany dance and shadow puppet plays based on the traditional Hindu folk tales of the Ramayana and Mahabharata.
-Participants will be introduced to the cultural context of the instruments as well as learning to play the instruments and a traditional piece.
-The look and sound of the instruments is totally unique.

 Why not try…